jedi-academy/learn-2420/data/labs/lab07.md

 Adjust commands and examples accordingly.

 ##Lab parts, per the student guide

+Networking concepts should be familiar from your networking course, ACIT2620.
+What we want to get out of the student guide is an understanding of the naming conventions for devices and connections, in CentOS7;
+its network configuration files and choices; and basic familiarity with the command line management of our network connection.

 - validating network configuration
 - configuring networking with `nmcli`